-A small quantity of fuel should be drained from the gascolator and from each tank using the quick drains prior to the first flight each day and after refueling.
-On later helicopters, a glass tube stowed inside the upper, aft cowl door is provided which may be used to catch the fuel samples.
+A small quantity of fuel should be drained from the gascolator and from each tank using the quick drains prior to the first flight of the day and after refueling.
+A glass tube stowed inside the upper, aft cowl door is provided with the helicopter and may be used to catch the fuel samples.
 Drain enough fuel to remove any water or dirt and check for approved fuel color.
 If fuel contamination is suspected, continue to drain fuel from gascolator and tank drains until all contamination is eliminated.